13 Best Help Desk Software Platforms of 2023

 - Real-time support via live chat, chatbots, and video chat.

-- One central inbox for all email support requests.
+- One central inbox for all email support and service requests.

 - Interact with customers on-screen with no-download co-browsing.